Similarity between the kinematic viscosity of quark-gluon plasma and liquids at the viscosity minimum: Introduction

-Here, we show that the kinematic viscosity of the QGP has a value similar to (\ref{nu1}).
+Here, we show that the kinematic viscosity of the QGP has a value similar to $\nu$ in liquids at the minimum and close to $10^{-7}~{\rm\frac{m^2}{s}}$ as in (\ref{nu1}) and (\ref{nu10}).
 We use experimental data as well as theoretical estimations to back up this result.
-We discuss the implications of the similarity between liquids and QGP from the point of view of shear flow and particle dynamics and propose that the QGP is close the {\it dynamical crossover}.
-Our results provide quantitative evidence for the universality of the shear diffusivity proposed earlier \\
+The similarity is striking, given that the dynamic viscosity and the density of QGP are about 16 orders of magnitude larger than in liquids and that the two systems have very different interactions and fundamental theories.
+We discuss the implications of this result for understanding the QGP including the similarity of flow and particle dynamics at the viscosity minimum, the associated dynamical crossover and universality of shear diffusivity.